Man finds missing Sacramento boy and records the rescue

 RELATED STORY: Sacramento boy, 13, found safe

 "The firefighters were some of the nicest people.
-They were quick," said Rueles.
+They were quick," Rueles said.
 "And they knew what to do."

 Around 10:56 PM, Sacramento Police tweeted out about the missing teen.
 It wasn't until the teen's face was all over the news did Rueles realize it was the same person.

-"I still haven't found out if the kid is OK," said Rueles.
+"I still haven't found out if the kid is OK," Rueles said.

 Sacramento Police said the teen was returned to his foster home in Sacramento County.
 Rueles said he hopes sharing his story can be a reminder: if you see something, say something and be a Good Samaritan when you can.

-"We live in a world where we're so carried away, we don't look next to us at the person over," said Rueles.
+"We live in a world where we're so carried away, we don't look next to us at the person over," Rueles said.
 "See if you can lend a hand, whether it's a 40-year-old man or a 13-year-old kid."

 Continue the conversation with Frances on Facebook.